barryclark/jekyll-now/_posts/2018-6-13-The-Power-of-Embedded-Tomcat.md

 ---
 layout: post
-title: The Power of Embedded Tomcat
+title: Embedded Tomcat
 ---

+Hey

-I came accross this implementation of Tomcat and I instantly fell in love with it because it is no longer necessary to setup a Tomcat instance on your laptop neither in your cloud instances. _Perfect!_ Apart from that, this is just a jar file which can be encapuslated into a container and you could setup your own cluster of webservices built with java.
+I came accross this implementation of Tomcat and instantly fell in love with it because it is no longer necessary to setup a Tomcat instance on your laptop neither in your cloud instances. _Perfect!_

+From a technical standpoint, this is just a _jar_ file which can be encapuslated into a container and you could setup your own cluster of webservices as known as _kubernetes_.

+I decided to created this library in order to speed up the creation of POC or MVPs as sometimes when I start a side project I need to run it in a kubernetes service on the cloud and I struggle to spend more time doing that than implementing new features in the side project.
+I believe this library can be really useful to create thin microservices that's why in the following weeks I will develop some monitoring features.

+### Implementation
-Then I wrote a small java class that creates a Tomcat automatically with a specific port and a set of servlets which are auto-discovered by this class.
+I wrote a small java class that creates a Tomcat automatically with a specific port and a set of servlets which are auto-discovered by this class.
 Technically, you provide a directory in your project where you have your servlet classes, then the auto-discover mechanism will use a reflection approach to identify which classes are servlets!
 This will keep your project cleaned and there's no need to use a framework anymore with that dodgy and annoying route/config.xml files.

+#### Library
-Using this idea, I am building a library called *Buzze* that helps you on creating a bunch of microservices in the same java project where each service has its own tomcat.
-Apart from that, this library only uses servlets and tomcat which is amazing for someone who likes to control the low level technical details.
-My project is not open source, but I am happy to share it, please let me know if you want to have access to it.
+*Buzze* helps you on creating a bunch of microservices in the same java project where each service has its own tomcat and they will be part of the same _jar_ file.
+If one _jar_ file represents a problem to you, you can create multiple projects and use this library as a dependency.

-## Example
+Additionally, this library uses java-servlets and tomcat which is amazing for someone who likes to control the low level technical details.

+#### Examples

 ```java